Hot Air Balloon Statistics [Total Accidents, Crashes, and Deaths]

 Consider checking out our database of hot air balloon rides.
 We've aggregated the best hot air balloon ride companies based on location and reviews.
-For the most accurate pricing, consider visiting the ride provider's website and contacting them for availability and booking.
+For the most accurate pricing, visit the ride provider's website and contact them for availability and booking.

 Hot air balloon festivals have been very popular among all sorts of people looking for thrill and adventure.
-Festivals begin in late October, but a few festivals are spread throughout the year.
-These festivals usually start by simultaneously flying a number of hot air balloons, which is an amazing sight to see.
+Festivals generally begin in late October, but a few festivals are spread throughout the year.
+These festivals usually start by simultaneously flying a number of hot air balloons, which is quite the sight to see.